-Job titles vary from company to company.
-Because of this, hiring managers and recruiters often use base salary as an indicator of level when comparing you to peers within your industry.
+Because of all this variation, hiring managers and recruiters often use base salary to determine your level when comparing you to peers within your industry.

 Their resume was fine.
 Their amount of experience was fine.
-But the hiring team still felt the candidate must be lacking something if they’re only making xxx amount at their current company.
+But the hiring team still felt the candidate must be lacking something if they’re only making X amount at their current company.

 Companies have predefined salary bands that are used as general guidelines, but there is usually some room for negotiation.
 It’s less common for a company to be flexible when it comes to bonuses and other incentives.